 Taru is also a member of The Ska Vengers, a live Band that blends Dub, Pop, Ska, Jazz, Rap, and Punk to deliver a new sound.
 Below is a clip from the Al Jazeera Network where we look into Taru’s journey, and the challenges he has faced so far.
 We also feature some of the singles that could spark protests, and some that speak against the Jamaican Government.

 Today’s Oldies Sunday selection is for all the Sound Bwoys and Sound Systems from Gregory Peck.
 Titled “Wey You Ago Do” this was produced by King Jammys and released in 1989.
-Here Gregory is sending a warning to all Sound Systems and Selectors that his sound will not lose and they should just retire all together.
+With an intro from the great Fuzzy Jones, Gregory is sending a warning to all Sound Systems and Selectors that his sound will not lose and they should just retire all together.
 He also hurled insults and stated that they cannot win the audience with their selections and his sound was the winner in all clashes.

 In the Dancehall culture, one of most important aspects is the Dubplate.
 Vital in Soundclashes and dances, it can either make or break a Sound System.
 Today, via Boomshoots, DJ/Producer DJ Khaled shows off some of his most cherished Dubplates.
 Khaled, no stranger to the Dancehall culture, played dubs from the likes of Buju Banton, Bounty Killa, Beres Hammond, Capleton, and more.
 This is a great watch (and listen) here as I’ve been familiar with DJ Khaled’s presences in the Dancehall.
 Older fans might remember his appearances at events such as “Fully Loaded” and his contributions via mixtapes.
 Can he beat Wyclef for having the most expensive dubplate?
 Stay tuned.
 Check out the video below and share your thoughts in the comments section.